Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement Strategies

 \subsection{Prototype states for two-mode entanglement}

 Suppose two spatially separated systems are describable as distinct modes, represented by boson operators $a$ and $b$.
 There are two prototype states that one can consider, that can give multiparticle EPR entanglement.
-The first, which we call particle-pair generation, is currently the most widely known and used \cite{eprcrit}.
+The first, which we call particle-pair generation, is currently the most widely known and used \cite{ou}.
 We consider an entangled state with number correlations:

 This type of two-mode squeezed state gives two-particle correlations arising from a pair production process $H=\kappa a^{\dagger}b^{\dagger}+\kappa^{*}ab$ where $\langle ab^{\dagger}\rangle=0$ but $\langle ab\rangle\neq0$, and the number difference is always squeezed \cite{number french,lane abs}.
-These EPR states are formed in optics with parametric down conversion \cite{rmp}, and similarly in nondegenerate four wave mixing \cite{four wave mixing squeezing}.
+These EPR states are formed in optics with parametric down conversion \cite{eprcrit,rmp}, and similarly in nondegenerate four wave mixing \cite{four wave mixing squeezing}.
 Since they are \textbf{not} number-conserving, they are not typical of states formed in coupled two-well experiments, although they have been generated in recent BEC experiments using spin or mode-changing collisions \cite{neweprbec,eprenthiedel,science pairs ent}.
-We note that a full analysis of such a system requires consideration of the dynamics of the coupling to the pump that supplies the pairs of atoms.
-Generally, there is a back-reaction on the pump mode, causing excess phase-noise that limits amount of squeezing or entanglement that can be generated \cite{Kinsler,Dechoum}.

 In this paper, we will focus on a second form of EPR entanglement, which we call number conserving.
 This occurs, for example, when fixed number states are input into a beam splitter: $H=\kappa(a^{\dagger}b+ab^{\dagger})$, so that $\langle ab\rangle=0$ but $\langle ab^{\dagger}\rangle\neq0$.
 We consider an entangled number-conserving state of form \cite{bec well ham cirac,gerdan,gorsav,wellbecmurr,supbec,carr}: